lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_3/Readme.md

 ```

-2. Instantiate the vehicle attributes detection object.
+2. The vehicle attributes detection object is instantiated.

 ```cpp
         VehicleAttribsDetection VehicleAttribs;
 ```

-3. Load the model into the Inference Engine and associate it with the device using the Load helper class previously covered.
+3. The model is loaded into the Inference Engine and associated with the device using the Load helper class previously covered.

 ```cpp
         Load(VehicleAttribs).into(pluginsForDevices[FLAGS_d_va]);
 ```

-4. Update the structure that holds a frame and associated data used to pass data from one pipeline stage to another.
-Add storage for the vehicle attributes information.
+4. The structure that holds a frame and associated data used to pass data from one pipeline stage to another is updated to include vehicle attributes results.

 ```cpp
       typedef struct {